liuggio/liuggio.github.com/_posts/2013-01-03-automate-test-and-code-inspection-in-php-with-guard-and-symfony2.md

 end
 ```

-This will detect all the camel case problem, and you will have to follow the standard PSR1 :D
+This will detect all the camel case problems, and you will have to follow the standard PSR1 :D

+##  Guard  **Symfony2**

+Unfortunately `guard-phpunit` does not work with symfony2 framework,

+so I forked that repo and I made ​​https://github.com/liuggio/guard-phpunit-sf2 **Hurray!!**